cal-itp/benefits/docs/reference/admin-interface.md

 The connection string needed to use an Azure Communication Service for sending emails, such as the one for user password reset.
 If this variable is not set, the file-based email backend is used.

+In deployed instances, this is automatically set by Terraform by referencing the [`azurerm_communication_service.primary_connection_string`](https://github.com/cal-itp/benefits/blob/main/terraform/email.tf#L15) attribute.

 ### DEFAULT_FROM_EMAIL

 !!! tldr "Django docs"